On Randomized Memoryless Algorithms for the Weighted $k$-server Problem

-For the inductive case assume the claim holds for all finite subsets of $\mathbb{N}$ which precede a set $S$ in the co-lex order.
-Let $i$ be the smallest element not in $S$.
+For the inductive case, assume the claim holds for all finite subsets of $\mathbb{N}$ which precede a set $S$ in the colex order.
+Let $i$ be the smallest integer not in $S$.
 Then we have

-where the first equality is by Lemma \ref{lem_eqn_varphi_tight}, second due to (\ref{eqn_supermod_tight}), third by induction hypothesis, since the smallest element not in $S\setminus\{j\}\cup[j-1]$ is $j$, and the fourth by Definition \ref{def_C}. \end{proof}
+where the first equality is by Lemma \ref{lem_eqn_varphi_tight}, second due to (\ref{eqn_supermod_tight}), third by induction hypothesis, since the smallest integer not in $S\setminus\{j\}\cup[j-1]$ is $j$, and the fourth by Definition \ref{def_C}. \end{proof}